forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Opinions & Articles
 *in work*

-This chapter contains opinions and articles which are considered relevant and read worthy to understand and interpret the current situation.
+*This chapter contains opinions and articles which are considered relevant to understand and interpret the current situation.*

 ### Opinions & Articles from Russia